 It was an important place and a major shrine, where water was worshipped with the care and veneration with which the Incas treated this element.
 Although there are still mysteries to be unraveled, the calm of the site, the sound of the water and the feeling of being close to the gods, subjugate the visitor.

 This archaeological complex is located 24 km to the southeast of the main square of the city of Cusco.

-The main areas that compound Tipon are:
+The main sectors that make up Tipón are:

-In the northern side of the archeological complex there is a significant prominence that was an important checkpoint.
-It is called Cruz Moqo that means "summit where there is a cross" and at the same time Qosqo Qhawarina that means "from where Cusco can be seen".
-It is called like that because western Cusco can be seen from there.
-It was a very populated place during Inca time.
-Widely powerful, politically and economically, people lived here.
+In the northern part of the archaeological site is a significant orogenic prominence that was, in ancient times, an important site for observation and signals.
+It has been called Cruz Moqo which means "summit where there is a cross" and at the same time QosqoQhawarina which means "from where you can see Cusco".
+It has been called this way because from this place you can see the western part of the city of Cusco.
+It was a place of abundant population during the Inca period, home of personalities with broad political and economic powers.

 Hours from Monday to Sunday: 07:00 to 18:00 hours.